-Christine Lyons is a critically acclaimed soprano whom Broadway World has hailed a “true virtuosa,” exclaimed a “revelation” by Gay City News, and praised for her “potent soprano” by Opera Magazine.
-In 2022, Lyons makes an exciting debut in the title role of Handel's iconic Agrippina with Florida Grand Opera and covers the role of Cleopatra in the world premiere of John Adams' opera Antony and Cleopatra with San Francisco Opera.
+Christine Lyons is a critically acclaimed soprano whom Broadway World has hailed a “true virtuosa.”
+She has been praised for her “potent soprano” by Opera Magazine, as well as her “power and poise” by Classical Voice America.
+Upcoming engagements include the world premiere of John Adams’ Antony and Cleopatra at San Francisco Opera.

 In the 2021-22 season, Lyons made an exciting debut in the title role of Handel’s iconic Agrippina with Florida Grand Opera.
 Of her performance, South Florida Classical wrote, “As Agrippina, the most cold-blooded and conniving operatic anti-heroine this side of Lady Macbeth, Christine Lyons brings a regal bearing and opulent timbre to Handel’s showpiece solos,” with Pro Ópera adding that her voice was “rich in nuances.”
 During this season, she also portrayed the emotionally complex role of The Governess in Britten’s haunted The Turn of the Screw with IlluminArts Miami and performed at The Academy of Vocal Arts with Lyric Fest in My Letter to the World.